 Baby teeth are just as important as adult teeth.
 For one thing, they keep the space for the adult tooth.
 If the space is crowded, the adult tooth must erupt to the side.
 This usually results in future braces to pull this "fang" back into place.

-Your child will probably need supervision until they can brush alone…usually around age seven.
+Your child will need supervision until they can be trusted to brush well enough alone…usually around age seven.

-When your child's permanent molars come in, we will apply sealants to protect the biting surfaces from decay.
+When your child's permanent molars erupt, around 6 years old, we would like to apply sealants to your child's permanent teeth to protect the biting surfaces from decay.

 If your child plays contact sports, make sure they wear a mouthguard.